 She stared at him, shaking.
 "You… You're hurt," she said and felt that she could at least make sense of an injury, causing her to inch closer.
 "Let me…"

 His movement was so quick she barely saw it.
 Abby whimpered and threw herself back against the wall when the creature pointed a gun at her.
 When he fired two shots, she thought that one of them had hit her for sure, but instead there was a dull thud next to her.
 Turning to look she saw another armoured soldier.
 He lay on the ground, his glass helmet shattered from the close range shots.

 Maybe she was on the wrong side.

 She forced herself to turn away from him and look at the creature.
 Pushing herself up, she moved towards him, keeping an eye on the pistol he had lowered to his side.
-His stiff lip twitched when she stopped close to him but he let her touch his armour.
+His stiff mandibles twitched when she stopped close to him, but he let her touch his armour.
 He had been shot in the chest by what appeared to be a heavy weapon.
-She pulled the cracked armour away with effort and tried to peer inside.
-When she couldn't see anything she stuck her hand into the hole, immediately earning a sharp growl from the reptile.
+Abby grimaced and pulled the cracked armour away with effort to try and peer inside.
+When she couldn't see anything she stuck her hand into the hole, immediately earning a sharp growl from the creature.
 She startled back and pulled her hand out, cutting her palm on the jagged edges of the armour.

 Abby swallowed and inched closer again.
 "I'm sorry," she mumbled.
 "My patients don't normally…" Talk?
 "Protest."